HUST? What’s That?

 Then there is the Financial Conduct Authority, who now ensures that all registered Trusts and Friendly Societies – from the mammoth Co-Operative Society down to the smallest Football Trust – act in accordance with the rules and requirements that they’ve signed up to.

-And, of course, there is Supporters Direct, who ensure that all the supporters’ trusts are working properly and legally.
+And, of course, there is the FSA, who ensure that all the supporters’ trusts are working properly and legally.

-You can read more about SD’s role and achievements at their website www.supporters-direct.org.
+You can read more about the FSA at their website https://thefsa.org.uk/.